johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

 <iframe width="640" height="480" src="https://www.youtube.com/embed/5TQih57yXrE?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-##### Old JD Williams mobile website in operation
+##### VIDEO - Old JD Williams mobile website in operation

 #### Discovery & Research

-To gain an understanding of how our competitors approached mobile search and navigation, I compiled a list of industry key players and followed a specific search task (i.e. Find red dress sizes 14 & 16) and screen recorded each of these sessions for post analysis.
+To gain an understanding of how our competitors approached mobile search and navigation, I compiled a list of industry key players and followed a user search journey on each of these sites.
+I screen recorded each of these sessions and also took screen prints for post analysis.

-I then presented each of these screen recording to project stakeholders, along with my observations.
-My analysis helped craft a short list of interface design patterns we may wish to pursue.
+I then presented each of these screen recording and prints to project stakeholders, along with my observations.
+I printed out and pinned the screen shots to the meeting room wall, the purpose of this was to further narrow down the design patterns we wanted to take advantage of.

+My analysis helped us craft a short list of interface design patterns to pursue in our product.

 <iframe width="853" height="480" src="https://www.youtube.com/embed/videoseries?list=PLb837OBwsGkXV0Cd-W7hb-EaKUBl2bgVq" frameborder="0" allowfullscreen></iframe>

-##### Competitors screen recording play-list
+##### VIDEO - Competitors screen recording play-list

-I then arranged a further project stakeholder meeting where I printed out and pinned screen shots I took of sites in our short list, to the wall.
-The purpose of this was to further narrow down the design patterns we wanted to use in our product.
+<div class="no-margin"><img src="/img/portfolio/competition-wall.jpg" alt="Competitor research wall" /></div>

+##### IMAGE - Competitor research wall

 In addition to competitor research, I also conducted a few "quick and dirty" user testing sessions in the form of getting my Mum, partner and her group of friends to attempt to follow the user journey on the existing site.
 The results of which were logged and it was noted that they all tended to struggle at the refinement stage and some couldn't even complete the user journey at all.
 This observation was also validated by data in drop offs in the analytics goal funnel.

-<div class="no-margin"><img src="/img/portfolio/competition-wall.jpg" alt="Competitor research wall" /></div>

-##### Competitor research wall

 #### Decisions